 At any point in life, the woman is always supposed to be on the right side of the escort.
 There are only ever two exceptions.
 The first is when an escort walks on the outside of the street (better hope it’s not raining!)
 The second is when the father walks the bride down the aisle.
 Since, when facing the stage the bridal party is on the left, the bride should be standing on the escort’s left.
 After the ceremony, the bride will again be on the right.
-However, when dancing the bride stays on the right while walking on and off the dance floor.
+However, when wakling onto the dance floor the bride stays on the right while walking on and off the dance floor.

 Whether it’s a father, brother, husband etc… the lead should be guiding the bride on to the floor!
 How do you know?
 The bride’s hand should be on top of the lead’s arm –not the other way around!

 While it’s not as obvious as escorting the bride incorrectly, it does make the lead look green.
 Whether it’s a lead or a follow, a dancer knows that lazy hands make them look bored and distracted.
 Especially when escorting, it makes you look like you have a stomach cramp!

 When dancing, the lead always offers the follow his left hand, which leaves his right hand free to lay on the follow’s shoulder.
 Not surprisingly, you will see this mistake in a lot of amateur wedding photographs.
 Not only will the lead’s left hand be on the follow’s back, but it’ll be the low back!
 Definitely a ‘no-no’ for any dancer.
 Even someone without a dance lesson would realize how awkward it is when you have to dance with your in-laws.